By Arthur Teboul//Updated /7 min read/How-To

 Press Space on any file in Finder to preview it.
 Works for PDFs, images, videos — but not Markdown.
 Your .md documents show up as raw text with hashtags and asterisks.
 No headings, no code blocks, no tables.
 Just symbols.

 TL;DR: macOS has no built-in Markdown QuickLook support.
-Install QLMarkdown via Homebrew (free, but deprecated Sept 2026), Markdown Preview from the App Store ($2.99), or MacMD Viewer ($9.99) which includes a QuickLook extension with Mermaid diagram and syntax highlighting support.
+Install QLMarkdown via Homebrew (free, but deprecated Sept 2026), Markdown Preview from the App Store ($2.99), or MacMD Viewer ($19.99 one-time) which includes a QuickLook extension with Mermaid diagram and syntax highlighting support.
 All require enabling in System Settings > Extensions > QuickLook.

 Why Doesn't macOS Preview Markdown in QuickLook?